George0828Zhang/sinkhorn-simultrans/README.md

 # Anticipation-free Training for Simultaneous Machine Translation
-Implementation of the paper [Anticipation-free Training for Simultaneous Machine Translation](https://arxiv.org/abs/2201.12868) based on fairseq.
+Implementation of the paper [Anticipation-free Training for Simultaneous Machine Translation](https://arxiv.org/abs/2201.12868).
+It is based on [fairseq](https://github.com/pytorch/fairseq.git).

 ## Setup
 1. Install fairseq